-- Rey Mysterio has worked in Mexico, but is from Los Angels.
+- Rey Mysterio Jr. has worked in Mexico, but is from Los Angeles.
 That has not stopped him from being the target of Jack Swagger and the xenophobic Real Americans.
 The same can be said of Eddie Guerrero, who was from El Paso Texas but was targeted by anti-Mexican JBL.

 - Margaret Cho addresses this in her comedy routines all the time, such as hatemail telling her to go back to her "home country", or TV personalities asking her to address the camera in her "native language", even though she was born and raised in San Francisco and is only fluent in English.

 - Henry Cho (no relation) is of Korean descent, but was born and raised in Knoxville, Tennessee and speaks with a southern US accent.
-Much of his comedy involves the difference between how people expect him to act/speak, and how he really is.
+Much of his comedy involves how nobody expects him to speak or act like a proud Southerner.

 - Lisa Silverman from Persona 2 is a blonde-haired, blue-eyed girl of wholly Caucasian ancestry.
 However, she was born and raised in Japan.
 This doesn't stop her classmates from thinking she must know English or is a transfer student from America.
 This example is more understandable than most, however, since Japan is a very homogeneous country in real life and Lisa's situation is far from the norm.